bambery/cloud_crooner/README.md

       config.prefix = '/assets'
     end

+`serve_assets`  - where and how to serve assets.
+You have three options:

+  * `local_dynamic` - default in test & dev environments.
+Serves assets locally with Sprockets, dynamically generating them.
-`remote_enabled`  - true by default.
-When disabled, your assets will be served from your public folder instead of from S3.
-Only works in production. _Be aware that attempting to test this on your machine using rackup or thin will not work_.
-Rack does not serve files from `/public`.
+  * `local_static` - serves compiled assets from `public_folder`. _Be aware that attempting to test this on your machine using rackup or thin will not work_.
+Rack does not serve files from `\public`.
 If you want to see static assets in action without messing with Rack internals, you must run [shotgun](https://github.com/rtomayko/shotgun) or something like it.
+  * `remote` - default in prod - serves compiled assets from S3

 `public_folder` - the public folder of your application.
 By default set to `/public`.
-If you are using a different public folder, you must set it here as well as in your application.
+If you are using a different public folder, you must set it in this config block as well as in your application.

 `prefix` - the path from root where you keep your assets.
 By default it is `/assets`.
 Your compiled assets will be placed in `public_folder/prefix.` It will also be the pseudo-folder on S3 where your assets will be stored, so the paths will look something like `http://bucket-name.s3.amazonaws.com/prefix/filename`.